Going back in time with a romantic theme…

 In the mid 1980s, I was a uncurable romantic, and hoped for a young Larry Hagman (J.R.
 Ewing from TV’s Dallas (1978-91), would sweep me off my feet and carry me off on his white charger to some exotic country where we’d live happily ever after..
 I got my wish, I’m living in Finland – kinda exotic – and married to a young Jack Nicholson lookalike, so not complaining.
 My favourite romance at this times was Somewhere in Time (1980).
 It is my favourite film romance involving time travelling, sorry Outlander (2014-) fans.
 After a series of disastrous relationships, I turned into a hopeful romantic after an overdose of Richard Curtis romantic comedies so you might deduce that Hugh Grant was solely responsible for this change of heart.
 Which he wasn’t, as my romantic hero was Alan Rickman’s character Jamie from Truly, Madly, Deeply (1992) who could sing, play the double bass like a guitar and come back for his girl even after death.

-Somewhere in time stars Christopher Reeve, Jane Seymour and Realweegiemidget favourite, Christopher Plummer.
-The soundtrack includes Rachmaninoff’s Rhapsody on a Theme of Paganini and John Barry who wrote music for the Bond films.
+Somewhere in Time stars Christopher Reeve, Jane Seymour and Realweegiemidget favourite, Christopher Plummer.
+The soundtrack includes Rachmaninoff’s Rhapsody on a Theme of Paganini and John Barry who wrote music for the James Bond films.
 The plot tells how Richard Collier (Reeve) a playwright is approached by an old lady at an after show party in 1972.
 She gives him a pocket watch then pleads with him to “Come back to me”.
 The story then moves on 8 years, where Collier visits a hotel to help get over his writers block.
 He falls in love with a picture of a woman, an actress named Elise McKenna (Seymour) from the early 20th century.
 He discovers she was the old lady who approached him.
 He vows to meet her, removing all items of the present from his room and using self-hypnosis.
 Collier is hopeful he will meet her especially when he sees his signature in the hotel guest book at the time she stayed there…So ignore the comments involving Superman (1978) going too far back in time to get his girl, and get your tissues handy because it’s going to be a bumpy ride…

 Weeper Rating: 😦 😦 😦😦 😦 😦 😦 😦 /10